basho/basho_docs/source/languages/en/riak/intro-v20.md

 ## Ring Resizing

-In previous versions of Riak, the size of a cluster's [[ring|Clusters#The-Ring]] was more or less fixed for the entire life cycle of the cluster.
-With the release of version 2.0, it is now possible to adjust the size of your cluster's ring at any point in the life of a cluster.
+In previous versions of Riak, the size of a cluster's [[ring|Clusters#The-Ring]] was fixed for the entire life cycle of the cluster.
+In version 2.0 it is possible to adjust the size of your cluster's ring at any point in the cluster's life cycle.
 Our [[Ring Resizing]] doc explains how.

 ## New Client Libraries